andrewblades/KiteSurfApp/README.md

-# Problema Front End Atta Systems

-# Pasul 1 Basic Start
+# Phase 1 Basic Start

--- create aplicatie si adaugare dependente cum ar fi:
+-- creating the app and adding the dependencies

 react-router-dom
 react-redux redux